Adaumeh/Adaumeh.github.io/README.md

 # INSTALLATION
 ## Server side
- $create a git hub repo of your own or fork and clone Adaumeh.github.io,
- $clone the repository and move into   the repository,
+ -create a git hub repo of your own or fork and clone Adaumeh.github.io, -clone the repository and move into   the repository,
- $ create three directories(template,server and client).
+ - create three directories(template,server and client).
- $In the template folder,create the user interface for the app.
+ -In the template folder,create the user interface for the app.
- $In the server(), set up  express server,
+ -In the server(), set up  express server,
- $ install postgres and  set up sequelize,
+ - install postgres and  set up sequelize,
- $create  models and controllers and generate the migration files for migrating the database,
+ -create  models and controllers and generate the migration files for migrating the database,
- $ install up ESlint for linting
+ - install up ESlint for linting
- $install  babel as transpiler(Es6 to Es5)
+ -install  babel as transpiler(Es6 to Es5)
- $ create the API and configure the routes
+ - create the API and configure the routes
- $ Test with postman
+ - Test with postman
- $ write test to test the API
+ - write test to test the API
- $Deploy to Heroku
+ -Deploy to Heroku
-  $write test using jasmine or mocha and also integrate Travis CI and coveralls.
+  -write test using jasmine or mocha and also integrate Travis CI and coveralls.

   # Deployment
   ##  The app has been deployed to Heroku.